10 Benefits of Smart Energy Management using IoT (Internet of Things)

 Today, we can use Internet of Things for energy management and expanding the adoption of green energy.
 IoT-based residential solar systems and wind turbines offer free power to partially or fully fulfill a household’s energy demand.

 In the first case, residential renewables cut the average energy bill by 50%.
-In the second case, this number goes up to 100% and allows a household goes completely off-grid.
+In the second case, this number goes up to 100% and allows a household go completely off-grid.

-Not only does the adoption of residential renewable power systems help save energy, but also to reduce carbon footprint and contribute to the environment conservation initiative.
+Not only does the adoption of residential renewable power systems help save energy, but also to reduces carbon footprint and contributes to the environment conservation initiative.